Hypnos: Family

-Hypnos' mother was Nyx (Νύξ, "Night"), the goddess of Night, without a father.
-However, sometimes he was the son of Nyx and Erebus, the god of Darkness.
-Nyx was a dreadful and powerful goddess, and even Zeus feared to enter her realm.
+In Hesiod's Theogony, Hypnos is one of the offspring of Nyx (Νύξ, 'Night'), the goddess of Night, without a father.
+In genealogies from works by Roman authors, he is the son of Erebus (Darkness) and Nox (Night, the Roman name for Nyx).
+In the Iliad, Nyx is a dreadful and powerful goddess, and even Zeus fears to enter her realm.

-His wife, Pasithea, was one of the youngest of the Charites and was promised to him by Hera, who is the goddess of marriage and birth.
-Pasithea is the goddess of hallucination or relaxation.
+His wife, Pasithea, is one of the youngest of the Charites and is promised to him by Hera, who is the goddess of marriage and birth.

 Mythology

 Hypnos in the Iliad

-Hypnos used his powers to trick Zeus.
-Hypnos was able to trick him and help the Danaans win the Trojan War.
+Hypnos was able to trick Zeus and help the Danaans win the Trojan War.
 During the war, Hera loathed her brother and husband, Zeus, so she devised a plot to trick him.
-She decided that in order to trick him she needed to make him so enamoured with her that he would fall for the trick.
+She decided that to trick him she needed to make him so enamored with her that he would fall for the trick.
 So she washed herself with ambrosia and anointed herself with oil, made especially for her to make herself impossible for Zeus to resist.
 She wove flowers through her hair, put on three brilliant pendants for earrings, and donned a wondrous robe.
 She then called for Aphrodite, the goddess of love, and asked her for a charm that would ensure that her trick would not fail.
-In order to procure the charm, however, she lied to Aphrodite because they sided on opposite sides of the war.
+To procure the charm, however, she lied to Aphrodite because they sided on opposite sides of the war.
 She told Aphrodite that she wanted the charm to help herself and Zeus stop fighting.
 Aphrodite willingly agreed.
 Hera was almost ready to trick Zeus, but she needed the help of Hypnos, who had tricked Zeus once before.

 Hera called on Hypnos and asked him to help her by putting Zeus to sleep.
 Hypnos was reluctant because the last time he had put the god to sleep, he was furious when he awoke.
 It was Hera who had asked him to trick Zeus the first time as well.
 She was furious that Heracles, Zeus' son, sacked the city of the Trojans.
 So she had Hypnos put Zeus to sleep, and set blasts of angry winds upon the sea while Heracles was still sailing home.
 When Zeus awoke he was furious and went on a rampage looking for Hypnos.
 Hypnos managed to avoid Zeus by hiding with his mother, Nyx.
 This made Hypnos reluctant to accept Hera's proposal and help her trick Zeus again.
 Hera first offered him a beautiful golden seat that can never fall apart and a footstool to go with it.
 He refused this first offer, remembering the last time he tricked Zeus.
 Hera finally got him to agree by promising that he would be married to Pasithea, one of the youngest Graces, whom he had always wanted to marry.
-Hypnos made her swear by the river Styx and call on gods of the underworld to be witnesses so that he would be ensured that he would marry Pasithea.
+Hypnos made her swear by the river Styx and call on the gods of the underworld to be witnesses so that he would be ensured that he would marry Pasithea.